What is CRM and why is it important

 The need for a Customer Relationship System usually emerges when a business starts to grow.
 In the early days of a business, it is easy to keep track of customers because their numbers are small.
 However, as the business grows, so does the customer base, and soon storing and managing important customer information becomes more challenging.
 Additionally, servicing a large number of customers requires a team of people who interact with customers via different communication channels.
 This adds another level of complexity; in the customer’s mind they are interacting with one single company, but in reality they are interacting with a team of people.

-These days, customers might interact with your company in many different ways and via different channels, whether via email, phone call, social media or your customer support help desk.
-Having a good experience, no matter what channel customers use, is an important part of your business image and can help form a better impression of your business.
-If your team fails at staying on top of every interaction the customer has had with your business, the customer might lose confidence in your business.
-This is why everyone on your team needs information about every interaction the customer has had with your company, so it can pick up the conversation where it left off.
-Keeping a record of your customer interactions, including information like who, what and when, can help you have more consistent communication with your customers via different channels and build and maintain good relationships.
+These days, customers might interact with your company in many different ways and via different channels, whether via email, phone calls, social media, or your customer support help desk.
+Having a good experience, no matter what channel customers use is an important part of your business image and can help form a better impression of your business.
+If your team fails to stay on top of every interaction the customer has had with your business, the customer might lose confidence in your business.
+This is why everyone on your team needs information about every customer interaction with your company, so it can pick up the conversation where it left off.
+Keeping a record of your customer interactions, including who, what, and when, can help you communicate more consistently with your customers via different channels and build and maintain good relationships.
 This is the problem that CRM systems are trying to solve.

 Who can benefit from a CRM system

 For most businesses, the most valuable and important asset is their customers.
-No matter what kind of business you are running, loyal customers who are going to come back to purchase from your business again and again are essential to your success.
+No matter what kind of business you are running, loyal customers who will come back to purchase from your business, again and again are essential to your success.
 Creating and keeping loyal customers should be a priority for any business.
 The way to create loyal customers is by building a positive relationship with them.
-This requires that you have a good understanding of your customers’ needs and desires, as well as how they interact with your company.
-By improving your understanding and communication with your customers, not only will you create loyal customers and increase your business revenue, you can also use your customers’ feedback to improve your products and services and provide a better customer experience.
+This requires that you have a good understanding of your customer’s needs and desires, as well as how they interact with your company.
+By improving your understanding and communication with your customers, you will create loyal customers and increase your business revenue, you can also use your customers’ feedback to improve your products and services and provide a better customer experience.

 Any company that seeks to create and maintain a positive relationship with its customers can benefit from a CRM system.
-The main goal of implementing a CRM is to create a system that your company can use to more efficiently and effectively manage interaction with your customers.
-Having the entire customer history in a central place saves a lot of time and makes it easy for everyone on your team to get insight into the state of every customer relationship.
-With all this information about your customers, you can conduct market research to identify trends and patterns.
-These trends and patterns can help you understand what motivates customers to buy, and help you find the best approach in your marketing activities.
+The main goal of implementing a CRM is to create a system that your company can use more efficiently and effectively to manage customer interaction.
+Having the entire customer history in a central place saves a lot of time and makes it easy for everyone on your team to get insight into every customer relationship.
+You can conduct market research to identify trends and patterns with all this customer information.
+These trends and patterns can help you understand what motivates customers to buy and help you find the best approach to your marketing activities.

 Here are some situations in which you might consider using a CRM system for your business:

 - You need to maintain one central list of all the information about your customers.
-If you have one place to store and organize all of your customer data, it will be a lot easier for everyone on your team to get insights from your customer data and stay on top of every interaction a customer has had with your business.
+Suppose you have one place to store and organize your customer data.
+In that case, it will be a lot easier for everyone on your team to get insights from your customer data and stay on top of every customer interaction with your business.

 - You want to understand your customers better.
 Understanding why your customers buy from you is one of the most important elements of your business, and having this knowledge can help you improve and better optimize your business.

 - You want to discover and maintain a relationship with your loyal customers.
 Your loyal customers are vital to your success.
-Loyal customers are those who come back to purchase from your business again and again.
-Benefits of keeping loyal customers can include: increased word-of-mouth and referral business, reduced costs in attracting new customers and the building of good relationships with your customers.
+Loyal customers are those who come back to purchase from your business repeatedly.
+The benefits of keeping loyal customers can include increased word-of-mouth and referral business, reduced costs in attracting new customers, and building good relationships with your customers.

 - You want to improve your customer service.
-Measuring your customer satisfaction levels is important for ensuring that you’re meeting your customers’ needs.
+Measuring customer satisfaction levels is important for ensuring you meet customer needs.
 Measuring your customer satisfaction can also provide you with ideas and suggestions for ways in which your business and products can improve.

 - You want to organize your customer data and improve your customer management.
 Managing a large number of customers can be quite challenging.
 CRM systems provide various tools and features that can make this task a lot easier.

-CRM systems used to be simple tools that helped organize and manage customer contact information, but over time they have become more and more sophisticated.
+CRM systems used to be simple tools that helped organize and manage customer contact information, but they have become increasingly sophisticated over time.
 These days CRM systems do a lot more than simple contact management; they are a valuable tool for many businesses.
-Modern CRM systems provide all kinds of functionality, from sales optimization and automatic data collection to marketing optimization tools.
+Modern CRM systems provide functionality, from sales optimization and automatic data collection to marketing optimization tools.

 Why is CRM important

 Building positive relationships with your customers requires you to have a very good understanding of their needs and desires.
 In other words, you have to understand why they are buying your products.
 What exactly are your customers looking for in your product or service?
-Are they buying your product to solve a problem or are they making a purchase to fulfil a desire?
+Are they buying your product to solve a problem or purchasing to fulfill a desire?
 Getting this right is essential.
 If you want to create a successful business with satisfied customers, understanding your customers and improving your products and services must be a priority for your business.

 Understanding your customers

 The database of your customer relationship management system (CRM) holds valuable information about your customers that will help you better understand your customers.
-There are different types of information that the CRM systems can collect, store and analyze to get you some insights about your customers’ needs and desires.
-Here are some ways to use CRM systems to get better understanding of your customers’ underlying motivations for purchases:
+CRM systems can collect, store and analyze different types of information to get you some insights into your customers’ needs and desires.
+Here are some ways to use CRM systems to get a better understanding of your customers’ underlying motivations for purchases:

 Collect customer information

-The information you collect with your CRM system will depend on the specific needs of your business and the marketing activities that you are planning.
-For example, if you are selling to individual consumers, you will want to know their age, gender, location, spending habits and income.
-If you sell to businesses, you will be more interested in information like what sector they are in, how big they are, how much they spend and what other suppliers they use.
+The information you collect with your CRM system will depend on the specific needs of your business and the marketing activities you are planning.
+For example, if you sell to individual consumers, you will want to know their age, gender, location, spending habits, and income.
+If you sell to businesses, you will be more interested in information like what sector they are in, how big they are, how much they spend, and what other suppliers they use.
 The data you decide to collect can help you build a complete customer profile.
 Here are some examples of customer information that you may collect with your CRM :

-- Customer feedback information such as any feedback about your service, filed complaints or returned product information
+- Customer feedback includes any feedback about your service, filed complaints, or returned product information.

 There are several ways in which you can conduct market research to understand your customers, including: